General Geng Gong of Han Dynasty — A Legendary Hero and His Epic Returning

-The Shule city that they had been protecting was located in the north of the Tianshan Mountains, a series of magnificent and gigantic mountains that were covered by snow, with an average altitude of 4000 meters.
+The Shule city they had been protecting was located north of the Tianshan Mountains, a series of magnificent and gigantic mountains covered by snow, with an average altitude of 4000 meters.

-Besides, Geng Gong only had a few hundreds of soldiers in the beginning; after over a year of intensive fightings against such outnumbered cavalry troop of the Xiongnu in extremely severe conditions, they were quite unlikely to stay alive.
+Besides, Geng Gong only had a few hundred soldiers in the beginning; after over a year of intensive fights against such outnumbered cavalry troops of the Xiongnu in extremely severe conditions, they were pretty unlikely to stay alive.

-But a general named Fan Qiang that had worked with Geng Gong before strongly believed that Geng Gong would hold onto his mission.
+But a general named Fan Qiang, who had worked with Geng Gong before, firmly believed that Geng Gong would hold onto his mission.

 He believed in Geng Gong’s exceptional military skills, strong will, and loyalty.

-Hence, Fan Qiang led 2000 soldiers marched toward the Tianshan Mountains to rescue General Geng Gong.
+Hence, Fan Qiang led 2000 soldiers and marched toward the Tianshan Mountains to rescue General Geng Gong.

 Part of Magnificent Tianshan Mountains in Xinjiang Province, Photo by Mange.

-Crossing of Magnificent Snow Mountain to Save Geng Gong
+Crossing Magnificent Snow Mountain to Save Geng Gong

-Fan Qiang and these 2000 soldiers, tramped over the tremendous snow mountain in the winter (January to March), and finally arrived at the Shule City, the important military site that Geng Gong and his warriors had been defending independently for more than a year.
+Fan Qiang and these 2000 soldiers tramped over the tremendous snow mountain in the winter (January to March).
+Finally, they arrived at Shule City, the important military site that Geng Gong and his warriors had been defending independently for more than a year.

-When they finally arrived and met with Geng Gong, all of those brave soldiers burst into tears.
+When they finally arrived and met with Geng Gong, all those brave soldiers burst into tears.

-There were only 26 people left in this city, including General Geng Gong.
+Only 26 people were left in this city, including General Geng Gong.

-They finally could go home, summoned by their emperor, after having completed their mission.
+They could finally go home, summoned by their emperor, after completing their mission.

 Geng Gong and His Soldiers Returning to Yumen Pass, Painted by Zuo Guoshun.

 Together with the rescue army, they again crossed the Tianshan Mountains.
-The horrible weather and many dangerous encounters, as well as some attacks from Xiongnu, many people died on their way home.
+With the horrible weather, many dangerous encounters, and some attacks from Xiongnu, many people died on their way home.

-In the end, only Geng Gong and his other 12 soldiers arrived in a big city, the Yumen Pass (or Jade Gate Pass) that connected Han’s central and northwest areas.
+In the end, only Geng Gong and his other 12 soldiers arrived in a big city, the Yumen Pass (or Jade Gate Pass), which connected Han’s central and northwest areas.

 The commander, also the most honorable governor of the Yumen Passy, was extremely touched and served those 13 heroes to change and bath.